VinayakPanchal99/echo-dub-en-to-de/README.md

 5. Dependency Complexity: Requires external cloning and installation of F5-TTS and Seed-VC repositories, plus platform-specific requirements (Mac-specific for macOS), adding setup complexity

+6. Lip-Sync integration: Lip-sync is not integrated in this pipeline but model like `WaV2lip` can be added to the pipeline.

 ## License

 See individual component licenses (can be viewed after cloning these repo):